hertzmann/hertzmann.github.io/_posts/2020-11-02-abstract-painting.md

 Are they "good" "art"?
 Self-indulgent doodles?
 They didn't get many "likes" on social media, but I still kinda liked them.

-One theme of exploring abstraction is that I am even more uncertain about these images than I am with realistic images: how much do I like these images, or whether they're any good, or whether other people might like them.
-Of course, one would like to say that one is not influenced by the response on social media, in which case one would be shamelessly lying.
+With abstract images, I am consistently much more uncertain about them than I am with realistic images: how much do I like these images, or whether they're any good, or whether other people might like them.
+Of course, one would like to say that one is not influenced other peoples' responses on social media, in which case one would be shamelessly lying.

 **[Working fast also helped](/2020/10/26/time-and-speed.html)** dip my toes in the waters of abstraction.
 On two occasions, I drew a series of sketches while looking out  airplane windows.
 The scenery changed so quickly that I could only get a glimpse of an image before it changed: